rizinorg/book/src/analysis/code_analysis.md

 ### Platform specific controls

 There are two common problems when analyzing embedded targets: ARM/Thumb detection and MIPS GP value.
-In case of ARM binaries rizin supports some auto-detection of ARM/Thumb mode switches, but beware that it uses partial ESIL emulation, thus slowing the analysis process.
+In the case of ARM binaries rizin supports some auto-detection of ARM/Thumb mode switches, but beware that it uses partial ESIL emulation, thus slowing the analysis process.
 If you will not like the results, particular functions' mode can be overridden with `afB` command.

 The MIPS GP problem is even trickier.
-It is a basic knowledge that GP value can be different not only for the whole program, but also for some functions.
+It is basic knowledge that GP value can be different not only for the whole program, but also for some functions.
 To partially solve that there are options `analysis.gp` and `analysis.gpfixed`.
 The first one sets the GP value for the whole program or particular function.
 The latter allows to "constantify" the GP value if some code is willing to change its